 More about fund for the arts

 Fund for the Arts supports comprehensive planning and development that will lead to successful partnerships between the applicant organization, artist and community and to implementation of permanent public art projects.
-Grant supported activities include but are not limited to: artist selection, artist fees, community engagement activities, site-specific planning, and acquisition of permits and approvals.
+Grant supported activities include but are not limited to: artist selection process, artist fees, community engagement activities, site-specific planning, and acquisition of permits and approvals.
 Awards for the planning and development phase of public art projects generally range from $5,000 to $20,000 and should be completed within 18 months of the grant award announcements.

 Fund for the Arts also awards implementation funding provided that the applicant has completed a planning and development process and reflects the process in the application.
 Prior to seeking implementation funds, a project should complete the following: artist selection, conceptual design development, community engagement activities, site-specific planning, acquisition of permits and approvals, and a draft maintenance plan agreement.
 Implementation grants awards are generally up to $30,000 and should be completed within 18 months of the grant award announcements.

 Launched in 1981, under the leadership of Boston attorney Phil David Fine, Fund for the Arts began with an extensive publicity and fundraising campaign out of WBZ-TV (now CBS4).
 The campaign drew support from local businesses, arts organizations, and individuals and resulted in the formation of an endowment fund, which today has assets of nearly $3 million.
 In 1992, Fund for the Arts became a permanent program of the New England Foundation for the Arts.

-Artists may partner with nonprofit organizations to develop applications to Fund for the Arts, but the application must be submitted by the nonprofit.
-Artists must reside in the geography described above.
+- Artists may partner with nonprofit organizations to develop applications for Fund for the Arts, but the application must be submitted by the nonprofit.

 - Project site is selected and initial project ideas are in development (note: implementation projects must demonstrate developed project plans).
 Applicant organization should have a letter of support or permission from the owners of the proposed site.

-- If artist/ artist team has been selected, artist/artist team has a track record of creating work of the highest quality and work is relevant to the proposed project and site.
+- If artist/artist team has been selected, artist/artist team has a track record of creating and presenting work of the highest quality to the public

 Fund for the Arts will not fund: